antoinetavant/pollen-forecast/README.md

 Pollen-Forecast is a tool to view the pollen forecast for a given location.
 It uses the forecast data from the Copernicus Data Store (CDS) API.

-Visualisation is done with NiceGui.
+Visualisation is done with HoloViz Pannel.

 ## Table of Contents